1. Key messages

 (*) reference population: European standard population 2010

-4. Among men, premature COPD mortality rates decreased in all three regions between 2011 and 2021; the decrease was 33% in the Walloon Region, 26% in the Flemish Region and 27% in the Brussels-Capital Region.
-The rate is the highest in the Walloon Region, but regional differences diminish over time.
-In contrast, mortality rates for women increased between 2011 and 2021 in the Walloon Region (+14%) and in the Flemish Region (+12%).
-The decrease in mortality in the Brussels-Capital Region was 14%.
-COPD mortality in women was lower in 2020 but increased again in 2021.
+4. Among men, premature COPD mortality rates decreased in all three regions between 2012 and 2022; the decrease was 14% in the Walloon Region, 23% in the Flemish Region and 21% in the Brussels-Capital Region.
+However, rates are increasing in 2022, with the highest rate in the Walloon Region.
+In contrast, mortality rates among women increased between 2012 and 2022 in the Walloon Region (+37%) and the Flemish Region (+19%).
+The decrease in mortality in the Brussels-Capital Region was 32%.

 - Men